-The members of the Green Committee meet regularly to evaluate the progress of ongoing projects.
+The members of the Green Team meet on an ongoing basis to evaluate the progress of its continual projects.

 Ontario Universities’ Fair (OUF)

-The Ontario Universities’ Fair is committed to environmental sustainability and supports the use of green, carbon-free renewable energy in an effort to help reduce its overall environmental footprint.
-With the help of Bullfrog Power, the OUF is powered with 100% green electricity, which is injected onto the local grid to match the amount of electricity used during the Fair.
+The OUF is committed to environmental sustainability and supports the use of green, carbon-free, renewable energy in an effort to help reduce its overall environmental footprint.
+With the help of Bullfrog Power, the OUF is powered with 100% green electricity, which is injected onto the local grid to match the amount of electricity used during the OUF.